The Global Partnership is looking for examples of howmulti-stakeholder partnerships produced results at thecountry or local level.

 Ministers, leaders, development policy-makers andpractitioners from 50 African nations met in Abidjan,Ivory Coast on 24-26 February 2014

 Concrete examples from six countries showing how effective development co-operation builds better lives.

 Malawi is using geospatial interactive maps to understand who is doing what work, where.

-Ministers from Indonesia, Nigeria and the UnitedKingdom lead the Global Partnership and advocate foreffective development cooperation across the globe.
+Ministers from Malawi, Mexico and the Netherlands leadthe Global Partnership and advocate foreffective development cooperation across the globe.

 Tweets by @DevCooperation

 The Global Partnership helps nations, business and organisations work better together to end poverty.
 More...